josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 endorsed the movement
 ≠ participated

+participated in circulation
+≠ joined a formal organisation
 ```

-This is the core limit on global claims.
+This is the central limit on global claims.

 ---